Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: The entanglement dynamics

 \subsection{Case of $V\neq 0$ and $g\neq 0$ as well: the non-monotonic behavior}

 We switch on the interaction: $V\neq 0$.
-Similarly to the non-interacting case, panels (a), (e), (i) of Fig. \ref{fig_EE_V} show the evolution of the entanglement entropy in the Hermitian limit: $g=0$; the three panels represent, respectively, the cases of (a) $S_{\rm tot}(t)$, (e) $S_{\rm num}(t)$, (i) $S_{\rm conf}(t)$.
-Comparing these panels with the corresponding panels in the non-interacting case [Fig. \ref{fig_EE_V0} (a), (e), (i)], one can observe that the total entanglement entropy $S_{\rm tot}(t)$ [panel (a)] shows a quick initial growth until around 2-5$\times 10^1$, then the growth slows down and smoothly crosses over to a linear regime (in the logarithmic time scale).
-Comparing these behaviors in panel (a) with the ones in panel (e) one notices that the quick initial growth comes from the number entropy $S_{\rm num}(t)$, while the second slow growth forming a linear regime stems from the configuration entropy $S_{\rm conf}(t)$ in panel (i).
+Similarly to the non-interacting case, panels (i-a), (ii-a), (iii-a) of Fig. \ref{fig_EE_V} show the evolution of the entanglement entropy in the Hermitian limit: $g=0$; the three panels represent, respectively, the cases of (i-a) $S_{\rm tot}(t)$, (ii-a) $S_{\rm num}(t)$, (iii-a) $S_{\rm conf}(t)$.
+Comparing these panels with the corresponding panels in the non-interacting case [Fig. \ref{fig_EE_V0} (i-a), (ii-a), (iii-a)], one can observe that the total entanglement entropy $S_{\rm tot}(t)$ [panel (i-a)] shows a quick initial growth until around 2-5$\times 10^1$, then the growth slows down and smoothly crosses over to a linear regime (in the logarithmic time scale).
+Comparing these behaviors in panel (i-a) with the ones in panel (ii-a) one notices that the quick initial growth comes from the number entropy $S_{\rm num}(t)$, while the second slow growth forming a linear regime stems from the configuration entropy $S_{\rm conf}(t)$ in panel (iii-a).